Can I Sue for Being Kicked Out of a Club, Neighborhood, or Online Group?

 In the above hypothetical, Sam was kicked out of the Facebook group because of his religion, a protected characteristic.
 He may be able to pursue legal action against the admin.

 Sam talks to an experienced civil rights lawyer about suing the admin of the Lord of the Rings Facebook group.
 They tell him he has two particular challenges.
-The first is proving that the group is a “public accommodation."
-If the group isn't a public accommodation for purposes of the antidiscrimination statutes, it is free to discriminate until the cows come home.
+The first is proving that the group is a public accommodation.
+If the group isn't a public accommodation for purposes of the antidiscrimination statutes, it's free to discriminate until the cows come home.

 What Is a Public Accommodation?

 Generally speaking, a public accommodation is a place that offers goods or services to the general public.
 Some examples include: